These Grinch Hot Cocoa Bombs are the perfect way to make a warm drink for the holidays that will have your heart growing three sizes!

 My kids love our Grinch Punch Recipe which I ultimately made into an adult version of a Grinch Cocktail too.
-But now, we decided to take a sipable favorite to the next level!
+But now, we decided to take a sippable favorite to the next level!

-This recipe teaches you how to make hot cocoa bombs which is all the rage right now especially on TikTok.
+This recipe teaches you how to make adorable Grinch hot cocoa bombs which are all the rage right now, especially on TikTok.

-However, this recipe has a twist – instead of milk chocolate, we are using bright green vanilla wafers and instead of milk chocolate cocoa, we use white chocolate cocoa!
-Then we add a tiny red heart sprinkle for the perfect hot cocoa bomb for the holidays!
+This Grinch cocoa bomb recipe has a twist… instead of milk chocolate, we are using bright green chocolate melts (candy melts) and instead of traditional hot chocolate powder, we use white chocolate cocoa!
+Then we add a tiny red candy heart for Grinch’s heart to complete the perfect hot cocoa bomb for the holidays!

 Tools Needed: